 Highest top speed: 35.27 km/hr

-Walker didn’t need to dye his hair a flamboyant gold to prove his Super Saiyan pace, but he went for it anyway just in case anyone forgot how ludicrously quick he really is, and that might have been the case earlier in the season after Pep Guardiola decided to drop him.
+Walker didn’t need to dye his hair a flamboyant gold to prove his Super Saiyan pace, but he went for it anyway just in case anyone forgot how ludicrously quick he really is, and that might have been the case midway through last season after Pep Guardiola decided to drop him.

 1. Timothy Fosu-Mensah (Fulham – on loan from Man Utd)